soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 charles=4231

 Write a program that removes the duplicate lines and sorts the pairs by value.
-\* value is the integer assigned, duplicate lines are defined by the full-text line, not the key.
+\* value is the integer assigned; duplicate lines are defined by the full-text line, not the key.

 I have written one with all logs, Exception handling, and Edge case handling.
 This interviewer was more empathetic and logical than the rest of the interviewees so far.

 ## Seventh round (HR)

-* The HR explained to me about RSU, ESOP, Shares and Prorated concept.
+* The HR explained RSU, ESOP, Shares, and Prorated concepts to me.

 * I negotiated and requested to give me some time to decide.

 ## The Offer 🙂

-* Finally, got an offer from a FAANG company.
+* Finally, I got an offer from a FAANG company.
 (Do we care after the 2022 Layoffs?)

 ## Lessons Learnt